hechoendrupal/drupal-console-book/en/using/how-to-copy-configuration-files.md

 # How to copy configuration files
 The first task you should do after installing Drupal Console is to execute the `init` command.
-Executing the init command will copy the project configurations files to your `~/.console/` directory.
+Executing this command will copy the project configurations files to your `~/.console/` directory.
 Overriding values on these copied files is how you can change DrupalConsole behaviour.

 ### Which files are copied when executing the `init` command.
 ```